iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.15/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.alohasafe.alert 1 reviews"/>
 </p>

+> Not necessary for traveling to Maui.
+Not sure why they make it seem like it is, but not cool.<br> :date: __2021-07-28 21:05:42__

 > It requires Bluetooth to be on so it completely drains my phone battery.<br> :date: __2021-07-03 04:06:47__

 > I dont remember downloading these...<br> :date: __2021-07-03 03:58:26__